Home sales rose in January as easing mortgage rates, more homes for sale enticed homebuyers

 Competition for relatively few homes on the market and elevated mortgage rates have limited house hunters’ buying power on top of years of soaring prices.
 That dynamic has helped keep home prices mostly rising despite weak home sales.

-While the cost of financing a home has come down from its most recent peak in late October, when the average rate on a 30-year mortgage hit a 23-year high of 7.79%, rates climbed to a 10-week high last week, according to mortgage buyer Freddie Mac.
+The cost of financing a home has largely come down from its most recent peak in late October, when the average rate on a 30-year mortgage hit a 23-year high of 7.79%, according to mortgage buyer Freddie Mac.
+But rates have been rising in recent weeks, with the average rate climbing this week to 6.90%, the highest level since mid-December.

 “This is going to definitely impact the affordability for many people out there in the market place,” Yun said.
 "So, it’s not good news.”